YONAGUNI PYRAMID A Geoglyphic Study of The Yonaguni Monolith, Japan

 The Lost Geoglyphs of Fongbin Taiwan

-As you can see from the list of radials emanating from the Yonaguni Geoglyph, the 241 radial points to a spot on the East coast of Taiwan known as Fongbin.
+As you can see, from the list of radials emanating from the Yonaguni Pyramid, the 241 radial points to a spot on the East coast of Taiwan, known as Fongbin.
 In the photo above you can see that these glyphs, like Yonaguni, are also covered by water.
 Interestingly enough the Fongbin glyphs appear to circumscribe territories also.
 From the islands identified by the Fongbin geoglyphs it appears that they may have been built earlier than the Yonaguni glyph and therefore describe smaller territories.
 It is possible that the second Fongbin glyph was made to claim islands discovered after the first geoglyph was laid down.

 Bearings Created by Fongbin Glyph#1

 Endpoints for the radials displayed in the above photo.

 035 Degree Radial - North tip of Japan

 043 Degree Radial - South tip of Japan